unboxed/unboxed.co/source/blog/2016-03-18-event-digitalising-local-government-services.md

 - Vision - It’s important to have a shared vision about what you’re trying to achieve
 - Elevator pitch – What do you want the service to be?
 Use this to share your vision with others
 - Stakeholder mapping - Identify all the different actors in the delivery of the service and arrange them on post-its on the wall
-- Personas - map these out
+- Personas - Map these out

 ![Tunbridge Wells](http://i1291.photobucket.com/albums/b548/grammccram/Screen%20Shot%202016-03-18%20at%2011.31.34_zpslzcccewm.png)